pranjaldub/Machine-Learning/README.md

 # Machine-Learning
-All Machine Learning notes and exercises of Udemy(careers360 Data science)
+All Machine Learning notes and implementations of algorithms